lexeii/polyphone-doc-rst/docs/en/manual/soundfont-browser.rst

 Browsing soundfonts
 -------------------

-To open the soundfont browser, click on “:guilabel:`Online repository`” or write a keyword on the :ref:`home screen <home screen>`.
+To open the soundfont browser, click on :guilabel:`Online repository` or write a keyword on the :ref:`home screen <home screen>`.
 Once the soundfont browser is open in a new tab, it is possible to search, sort and filter the results.